psychotimmy/RC2014/README.md

 ### Microsoft BASIC 5.21 (CP/M 2.2)

-1. valley2.bas: A version of Computing Today's "The Valley" that will work on an 80x24 VT100 emulator, such as minicom.
-See the instructions in the code on how to run and optionally compile with BASCOM.
+1. valley2.bas: A version of Computing Today's "The Valley" that will work on a VT100 emulator, such as minicom, or with PicoTerm.
+   Run with MBASIC VALLEY2.BAS /M:55000 /F:1
+   Three terminal types supported - vanilla VT100 (80x24), PicoTerm PetSCII (80x30) and PicoTerm CP437 (80x30)

 ### Turbo Pascal 3.01A (CP/M 2.2)

 1. primes.pas: Prime number generator.